ozzi-/tld_scanner/README.md

-This tool scanns for all possible (ICANN) TLDs of a given domain name.
+This tool scans for all possible (ICANN) TLDs of a given domain name.

 | Switch | Description |